SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 4. Developing plugins

 The plugin architecture of SquirrelMail is designed to make it possible to add new features without having to patch SquirrelMail itself.
-Functionality like password changing, displaying ads and calendars should be possible to add as plugins.
+Functionality like changing user passwords, displaying ads or calendars, and managing spam settings should be possible to add as plugins.
+In this scheme, either package (SquirrelMail or a plugin) may be upgraded independently without risk of one breaking the other.

 The idea

-The idea is to be able to run random code at given places in the SquirrelMail code.
-This random code should then be able to do whatever needed to enhance the functionality of SquirrelMail.
-The places where code can be executed are called "hooks".
+The idea is to be able to run plugin code at given places in the SquirrelMail core.
+The plugin code should then be able to do whatever is needed to enhance the functionality of SquirrelMail.
+The places where plugin code can be executed are called "hooks".

-There are some limitations in what these hooks can do.
-It is difficult to use them to change the layout and to change functionality that already is in SquirrelMail.
+There are some limitations with what these hooks can do.
+It is difficult to use them to change the layout and to change some functionalities that are hard-coded in SquirrelMail.

 The implementation